lexuancuong/aws-saa-c03/Networking.md

 ## Geo Restriction
 - You can restrict who can access your distribution
   - Blocklist
-    - Prevent your users from accessing your content if they're in one of the countries on a list of banned countries
+    - Prevent your users **(by IP)** from accessing your content if they're in one of the countries on a list of banned countries
   - AllowList
     - Allow your users to access your content only if they're